What do you want to learn?

 Pick-up vs. drop off

-Do you have the time (and vehicle) available to take orders to the post office or carrier storefront, or is it worth the potential fees to save time and have the orders picked up from home?
+Do you have the time (and vehicle) available to take orders to the post office or courier storefront, or is it worth the potential fees to save time and have the orders picked up from home?
 Scheduling free USPS pickups can be a happy medium.

-If you’re shipping more than 100 orders per month, you may be able to negotiate shipping rates with carriers.
+If you’re shipping more than 100 orders per month, you may be able to negotiate shipping rates with couriers.
 The higher your shipping volume, the more likely it is that you’ll be able to negotiate lower shipping rates.

 Choosing affordable packing materials